 Hiring short-term independent contractors for positions such as Executive Director and Program Manager may best serve initial Division needs until they have established long-term needs and priorities through strategic and operational planning.
 An independent contractor must meet the Canada Revenue Agency criteria captured in the Independent Contractors vs Employees tool in the Recruitment section.

 Once a Division establishes long-term strategic and operational plans, and possibly offices and support staff, the Executive Directors and Program Manager roles may begin to function more like employees than contractors.
 There is risk to the Division and the worker if the nature and terms of work no longer align with Canada Revenue Agency criteria noted above.
-Consider the criteria carefully and seek HR or legal expertise if necessary, or speak to your Community Liaison if you have any questions.
+Consider the criteria carefully and seek HR or legal expertise if necessary, or speak to your Engagement Partner if you have any questions.

 There are several considerations when transitioning an independent contractor to an employee: